suderman/nixos/configurations/sol/README.md

 Next, the wizard will launch a Weblish console with the Linode booted using the `nixos` profile.
 Login as a regular user (with matching password).

 On the other computer, the repo's secrets will be updated with Linode's public key and all the secrets rekeyed.
-Commit these changes to and `git push`:
+Commit these changes and `git push`:

 ```bash
  cd /etc/nixos